Reading order and guide to Angel and Buffy graphic novels and comics

 Angel: After the Fall and more from IDW

-IDW continued to publish further Angel comics up to 2011, highlights included Drusilla focused episodes written by Juliet Landau.
 There is a detailed breakdown of the episodes and collections here.
-I am indebted to the Buffyverse Wiki for reminding me of the many complicated plot twists.
+I am indebted to the Buffyverse Wiki for reminding me of the many complicated plot twists, which include many rewarding moments for characters from Angel.

-However, a real highlight of IDW’s Angel run was the special short book, Lorne in memory of Andy Hallett.
-This brought closure to the story of the much-loved green empath demon played by Hallett.
+However, a real highlight of IDW’s Angel run was the special short book, Lorne created in memory of Andy Hallett.
+This is a nice extra to read and brought closure to the story of the much-loved green empath demon played by Hallett.

-Click on the buttons for availability, editions and prices of Angel: After the Fall from:Amazon Abe Books
+Click on the buttons for availability, editions and prices of Angel: After the Fall Volumes 1-4 from:Amazon Abe Books

 SEASON EIGHT: Buffy

 It was soooo exciting to get the first comic in Season 8 of Buffy.
 The story was continuing.
 The story was continuing!
-As perfect as the final episode Chosen was, to get more Buffy in any form was something to sing about.
+As perfect as the final episode of the TV show Chosen was, to get more Buffy in any form was something to sing about.

-Highlights include several Faith centred stories and episodes featuring Fray and Dracula.
+Highlights include several Faith-centred stories and episodes featuring Fray and Dracula.
 Eventually, Twilight’s identity was revealed.
-The season drew to a close in 2011 after 40 issues which can be found in 8 collections or books:
+The season drew to a close in 2011 after 40 issues which can be found in 8 Buffy Season 8 graphic novels:

 - The Long Way Home